-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 "Sometimes [we go] two days without water," she says.

-Parched by a historic three-year drought, Cape Town officials have warned for months of a "Day Zero"—a moment when people will have to line up for daily water rations because the dams that supply the city will be too low to pump water to houses.
+Parched by a historic three-year drought, Cape Town officials have warned for months of a "Day Zero"— a moment when people will have to line up for daily water rations because the dams that supply the city will be too low to pump water to houses.

 But many people around the city already face a water shortage.
 Some say every day is Day Zero.

-Hose Woes
+Hose woes

 To stave off Day Zero, Cape Town has imposed sharp limits on water consumption — 13 gallons per person per day — with high fees for overuse.
 (By comparison, the average American uses 88 gallons a day.)
 The city also lowered the water pressure in its pipes, which officials say is the reason that Tibisono's tap is sometimes empty.